kojq/ASUS-Keyboard-Backlight/README.md

 ## Features

-- Restore ASUS keyboard backlight brightness with a systemd service
+- Restore ASUS keyboard backlight brightness from suspend with a systemd service
+- Only suspend-to-RAM is considered via `suspend.target`
+  - Add `hibernate.target` or `hybrid-sleep.target` to trigger for those scenarios